Subfamily: Betarhabdovirinae

 Genome organisation and replication

-LBVaV RNA1 contains two genes in the order 3′-6-L-5′, while AMVV1 and RCaVV RNA1 contain one gene in the order 3′-L-5′; LBVaV RNA2 contains five genes in the order 3′-N-2-3-4-5-5′, whereas AMVV1 and RCaVV RNA2 contain three gene in the order 3′-N-2-4-5′ (Figure 2.Varicosavirus).
+PiFleV1 contains five ORFs in the order 5´-N-2-3-4-L-3´ in an unsegmented RNA molecule.
+All other varicosaviruses have bi-segmented genomes and contain only the L gene in RNA1, except for LBVaV in which RNA1 contains two genes in the order 3′-6-L-5′.
+LBVaV, VVV and XVV RNA2 contains five genes in the order 3′-N-2-3-4-5-5′, one or two genes more than the other viruses of the genus (Figure 2.Varicosavirus).
 Although the genome organisation of LBVaV is similar to that of other rhabdoviruses, LBVaV does not have a 3′-non-coding leader sequence.
 Capped and polyadenylated monocistronic mRNAs are transcribed from individual genes.

 Biology